josh-jacobson/op1/README.md

 ## Installation

 - Please note that folders in the "MIDI Remote Scripts" folder must not contain dashes.
 Otherwise python will fail to import the module.
+- Also make sure you're running the latest firmware on your OP-1.
+Version 242 (released May 2020) included an important bug fix for octave/down functionality in midi control mode.

 ### macOS: